How to Speak With Children About Troubling Subjects

 - Find out what information they already know.
 Children often receive information on current events from peers in school, social media, or may overhear an adult's conversation.
 It's best to find out what they're already aware of to start the conversation, and perhaps, correct any misinformation in a gentle manner.

 - Encourage them to ask questions and listen intently.
 Provide simple answers without over-explaining and sharing details that might scare them.
 Remember, it's okay if you don't have all the answers.
-When anyone is sad or stressed, being a listener is the first step to show your support and concern, even if you don't have any concrete advice, or information to share in the moment.
+When anyone is sad or stressed, being a listener is the first step to showing your support and concern, even if you don't have any concrete advice, or information to share in the moment.

 - Reassert your support, and create a schedule to talk routinely if necessary.
 "It's okay that you're feeling this way, and I'm always here if you need to talk, or have more questions."
 It's essential to remind children that their feelings are valid, and are part of being human.
 If we don't, they may feel that they're at fault when their feelings surface.